Use (Portrait) mode to blur the background and make the person you shoot stand out. It also makes skin tones and hair look softer.

 As you focus before shooting, make sure the AF point on the subject's face is green.
 When shooting close-ups of faces, you can set [: Eye detection] to [Enable] to shoot with the subject's eyes in focus.

-The default setting is (Low speed continuous).
+The default setting is (Continuous shooting).
 If you keep holding down the shutter button, you can shoot continuously to capture changes in the subject's facial expression and pose.